mikekiwa/Diabetes-Readmission-1/README.md

 - Build a visual application using R Shiny, targetted towards patients, hospitals and medical practitioners, that depicts these trends brokedn down by differnt parametes.
 They should also be able to input values for certain parameters and calculate their probability fo readmission

 ### Data
 The dataset represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
 It includes over 50 features representing patient and hospital outcomes.
-You can find it [here](https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008)
+It can be downloaded from [here](https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008).

 ### Inference
 Chances of readmission are higher in following cases: